trych/SmarterLineMoves/README.md

 You can change the package's default keyboard shortcuts for the `Separate Text Up/Down` and the `Attract/Repel Text` commands by changing their key bindings.

-The key bindings for Windows/Linux are:
+The default key bindings for Windows/Linux are:

 ```json
   { "keys": ["ctrl+alt+shift+up"], "command": "separate_text_up" },